Walt Disney World Essentials

 9. Portable Charger

-At Disney you will heavily rely on your My Disney Experience app for things like making your Genie+ reservations, mobile meal orders, and checking wait times throughout the day.
+At Disney you will heavily rely on your My Disney Experience app for things like making your lightning lane reservations, mobile meal orders, and checking wait times throughout the day.
 Using your phone consistently will drain your battery pretty quickly so it is important to bring a portable charger.
-I love these ones from iWalk because they don’t require any extra wires.
-This easily fits in my fanny pack and doesn’t take up too much space.
+I find the best portable charger to use is the iWalk, which plugs directly into your phone and doesn’t require any extra wires.
+Also, it easily fits in my fanny pack and doesn’t take up too much extra space.

 10. Ponchos

-Florida is known for pop up storms that can last for a few minutes to a few hours.
-In order to not let it put a damper on your day, it is easy enough to pack a few ponchos in your bag.
-Disney sells them for about $12 each or you can get this awesome family pack of five ponchos for the same price.
+Florida is known for pop-up storms that can last for a few minutes to a few hours.
+In order to not let it put a damper on your day, it is easy enough to pack a few cheap ponchos in your bag.
+Disney sells ponchos for about $12 each or you can get a family pack for the same price before your trip.

 11. Hat and/or Sunglasses

 It is important to keep yourself shaded and protected from the sun.
-In addition to sunscreen, use a hat or sunglasses to keep the sun out of your face.
-You can find some pretty cute hats online, like this one here.
+In addition to sunscreen, I recommend using a hat or sunglasses to keep the sun out of your face.
+Just be sure to remove those items before going on any fast rides!

 12. First Aid Kit